mlandis/phyddle/docs/source/overview.rst

   # ...or, to Simulate more and re-run all steps
   phyddle -c config.py --sim_more 4000

+**Run an analysis for a tree without character data**

+To analyze a model that only generates trees but not character data (e.g. a birth-death process), design your simulator to write to file a character matrix with the same taxon set, but with zeroes for all character state information.
+When training, only the trees will contain variation that can be used to estimate model parameters.
+Future versions of phyddle will allow for the direct analysis of trees without character data, without needing this workaround.

+**Run an analysis for data without a tree**

+To analyze a model that only generates data but no tree (e.g. a normal distribution), design your simulator to write a two-taxon tree (``(A:1,B:1);``) to the tree file, a two-taxon character matrix with zeroes for states to the character matrix file (see above), and all data of actual interest into the labels file.
+Then, identify all variables of interst in ``param_data``.
+When training, only the known parameters will contain variation that can be used to estimate model parameters.
+Future versions of phyddle will allow for the direct analysis of data without trees and character data, without needing this workaround.

 **Quick access to workspace directories from console via GUI**